matiasfr/Hattrick/README.md

 # Hattrick
-Game by Matias Franco & Kyle Vaidyanathan
+by Matias Franco & Kyle Vaidyanathan

+Description:
+A fast-paced local multiplayer fighting game in which players compete to knock each other out of the arena using elemental abilities.